 We henceforth denote the vector of all probabilities attached to a vertex $v\in V$ in a probability tree by the bold character $\ttheta_v=(\theta(e)~|~e\in E(v))$.
-A \emph{staged tree} is then a probability tree together with an equivalence relation on the vertex set such that two vertices are in the same stage if and only if their emanating edges have the same attached probabilities: in symbols, $v\sim w$ if and only if $\ttheta_v=\ttheta_w$, possibly up to a permutation of the components of these vectors.
+A \emph{staged tree} is then a probability tree together with an equivalence relation on the vertex set such that two vertices are in the same stage if and only if their outgoing edges have the same attached probabilities: in symbols, $v\sim w$ if and only if $\ttheta_v=\ttheta_w$, possibly up to a permutation of the components of these vectors.
 See \cref{fig:oddsratios} on page~\pageref{fig:oddsratios} for an illustration.
-A \emph{staged tree model} is therefore simply a probability tree model where some probability simplices in the parameter space have been identified with each other.
-Staged trees can be thought of as probability trees together with conditional independence information on the depicted events.
-Given that a unit in the population modelled by the tree arrives at a vertex then its immediate future unfoldings are independent of whether the unit arrived at that particular vertex or any other vertex in the same stage.
-In this sense, stages identify historical developments across a tree.
-In particular, if a tree depicts the product state space of a discrete vector of random variables, then every vertex corresponds to a random variable conditional on specific values taken by its ancestors, and an identification of emanating probabilities amounts to identifying rows of conditional probability tables.
-As a consequence, staged tree models include discrete and context-specific Bayesian networks as a special case \citep{Smith.Anderson.2008,Collazo.etal.2018}.
+A \emph{staged tree model} $\treemodel$ is therefore simply a probability tree model where some probability simplices in the parameter space have been identified with each other.
+In particular, it is not the full simplex and it is the image of a parametrisation which maps a vector of parameters to a vector of products of edge labels,

 Even though the map \cref{eq:parametrisation} appears monomial, it is not and we cannot immediately conclude that its image is a toric variety.
 Centrally, $\psi_{\T}$ is not a map from $(\C^\ast)^{\sum_{v\in V}\#E(v)-1}$ to $(\C^\ast)^n$ because its domain is a product of simplices rather than the usual torus.
 One of the key contributions of this paper presented in \cref{thm:toric} is to give sufficient combinatorial and algebraic conditions on the staged tree $\T$ for the image $\mathrm{im}(\psi_{\T})$ to be a toric variety.